vatpac-technology/sops/docs/controller-skills/military.md

     **VIPR42**" "Cleared to land runway 27, 3 greens"

 !!! note
-    Some aircraft may respond with a beep to indicate three greens.
+    Some aircraft may respond with a beep tone to indicate three greens.
+In the real world, this tone is produced by the aircraft itself, however some online pilots may choose to replicate this produce using other methods.

 ## Initial and Pitch
 The Initial and Pitch is a military visual approach to the circuit area.
 Military aircraft approach on the deadside, parallel to the extended runway centreline at high speed (the **initial**), then make a tight turn onto downwind (the **pitch**).
 Aircraft should be cleared for a visual approach via the relevant initial point by the **TCU controller** and transferred to ADC when appropriate.